TKG Corporate Offices

 • An original Viktor Schreckengost pedal pursuit plane.

-• Ceiling mounted Stromberg Electric Co. clock.
+• Ceiling mounted Stromberg Electric Co. clock and grandfather clock from our private collection.

 • A professionally landscaped enclosed courtyard, complete with Ipe wood deck, mounted deer head, and water feature.